Centre for Human Rights

 The Centre for Human Rights (CHR) at Birmingham City University promotes the protection of human rights, access to justice and the rule of law, around the world.

-Members undertake advisory roles in the United Nations, the European Union, the Council of Europe, the African Union, and the Association of Southeast Asian Nations region.
-We also provide consultancy services to individual governments and nongovernmental organisations, and in selected individual cases we draft legal opinions and file litigation briefs in domestic courts and in international human rights courts.
+We undertake advisory roles in the United Nations, the European Union, the Council of Europe, the African Union, and the Association of Southeast Asian Nations region.
+We provide consultancy services to governments and nongovernmental organisations, and in selected individual cases we draft legal opinions and file legal briefs in domestic courts and in international human rights courts.

 For more information please contact: